Other events

 School careers fairs

-Find local events run by Oxfordsire schools that need employers to talk to young people about career prospects.
+Find local events run by Oxfordshire schools that need employers to talk to young people about career prospects.